25prabhu10/notes/docs/Concepts/Web/HTTP_Cookie.md

   Set-Cookie: them=dark; Expires=Tue, 08 Mar 2022 14:02:19 GMT;
   ```

-- `Max-Age`: Can be used to set the cookie's expiration as an interval of seconds in the future, relative to the time the browser received the cookie.
+- `Max-Age`: Can be used to set the cookie's expiration as an interval of seconds in the future, relative to the time the browser received the cookie

   ```http
   HTTP/1.0 200 OK